thecoding-society/package/README.md

 ### Release Steps

-- change version number in pyproject.toml
+- change version number in pyproject.toml (majorchanges.updates.bugfixes)
 - add modules to pyproject.toml
 - add dependencies if any
 - add new functions in readme